Skip to main content

 Those information requirements shall be appropriate, taking into account the information needs of the investors concerned.

-2. The Commission shall, by 21 January 2019, adopt delegated acts in accordance with Article 44 to supplement this Regulation by setting out the schedule defining the minimum information to be included in the universal registration document.
+2. The Commission shall by 5 June 2026 adopt delegated acts in accordance with Article 44 to supplement this Regulation by setting out the schedule specifying the minimum information to be included in the universal registration document.

 Such a schedule shall ensure that the universal registration document contains all the necessary information on the issuer so that the same universal registration document can be used equally for the subsequent offer to the public or admission to trading on a regulated market of equity or non-equity securities.
 With regard to the financial information, the operating and financial review and prospects and the corporate governance, such information shall be aligned as much as possible with the information required to be disclosed in the annual and half-yearly financial reports referred to in Articles 4 and 5 of Directive 2004/109/EC, including the management report and the corporate governance statement.

-3. The delegated acts referred to in paragraphs 1 and 2 shall be based on the standards in the field of financial and non-financial information set out by international securities commission organisations, in particular by the International Organisation of Securities Commissions (IOSCO), and on Annexes I, II and III to this Regulation.
+3. The delegated acts referred to in paragraphs 1 and 2 shall comply with Annexes I, II and III to this Regulation.

 Home